Here are the first two chapters of Vevin Song. Enjoy!

 'A few.'

-'And you haven't seen her for twenty years and just expect that she'll take your hand in marriage?'
+'And you haven't seen her for twenty years but expect that she'll just take your hand in marriage?'

 'Well, not just like that.'
 Jason beckoned with his head to continue walking through the cave.
-Rowan obliged, and Jason carried on talking quietly, his fist still raised in front of him.
-'Perhaps there'll be some pleasant bars down there.
+Rowan obliged, and Jason carried on talking quietly, his fist still raised.
+'Maybe there'll be some nice bars down there.
 Decent places to eat.
 Places where I can charm her.'

-'I can't imagine it'll be that glamorous in the cocoon,' Rowan muttered floomily.
+'I can't imagine it'll be that glamorous in the cocoon,' Rowan muttered gloomily.
 'And then what?
 You would actually propose?'

 It was difficult for Rowan to comprehend.
-Before the Lightbird invasion happened, Jason was an events organiser, which involved him travelling to different countries regularly and not having much time for relationships.
-Not that he was keen on having a relationship; he had a reputation for charming women on a night out and disappearing before dawn broke the following day.
+Before the Lightbird invasion, Jason was an events organiser, travelling to different countries regularly and therefore not having time for relationships.
+Not that he was keen on having one; he had a reputation for charming women on a night out and disappearing before dawn broke.

-But whether it was because of the invasion or because he was spending more time with Rowan and his family as preparations were being made to evacuate the island over the past few months, Jason thought more and more about settling down.
-Rowan, somehow, was with an intelligent and beautiful woman like Grace.
-She was even the first one to make the move on Rowan, when they were both working at the same hospital—her as a physiotherapist and him as an administration.
+But lately—whether because of the invasion or because he'd been spending more time with Rowan and his family while preparing to evacuate over the past few months—Jason had been thinking more and more about settling down.
+Rowan had somehow ended up with a beautiful and intelligent woman.
+Grace was even the first one to make a move on Rowan, when they were both working at the same hospital—her as a physiotherapist and him as an accountant.
 If that could happen, surely Jason—someone more self-assured and obviously more handsome than his older brother—could have a family of his own?

-Of course, in the middle of a global emergency was probably not the best time to be doing so.
+Of course, during the middle of a worldwide emergency was probably not the best time to be doing so.

 'Mum loved her.'
 Jason pored over memories.
-'It took Dad a while to warm up to her—she had a fiery personality—but he ended up liking her too.'
+'Took Dad a while to warm up to her fiery personality but he ended up liking her too.'

-'I remember, but if they were around to see what you're like now, they'd probably tell you to set your standards lower, considering your reputation with women.'
-He caught sight of Jason's frown.
-'No offence, but put it this way: the last I heard, she was the headteacher at Parkhill Secondary.
-One of the best schools on the island, right She wouldn't go out with you.
+'I remember, but they'd probably tell you to set your standards lower, considering your reputation with women—if they were still here.'
+Rowan caught sight of Jason's frown.
+'No offence, but put it this way: last I heard, she was the headteacher at Parkhill Secondary.
+One of the best schools on the island, right?
+She wouldn't go out with you.
 No doubt she's going to be super busy in the cocoon, and far too important to be associated—'

 The shrill cry of the baby interrupted Rowan.
 He nearly dropped the torch in surprise.

-'Still alive,' Jason said quietly, feeling some relief not only from the cries starting back up but also because they were now walking on solid rock instead of slipping about on mud.
+'Still alive,' Jason said quietly, relieved not only from the cries resuming but also because they were now walking on solid rock instead of slipping on mud.
 But as each step they took now echoed through the cave, even he now felt a sense of dread.
-The baby's cries, whilst ear-achingly loud, were not strong enough to muffle the sounds of their footsteps.
+The baby's cries, whilst ear-achingly loud, were not strong enough to muffle their footfalls.

 Jason took a breath and then called out into the darkness.
 'Hello?'